 Stay me with flagons; comfort me with apples.

 WICKSON is a variety developed by Albert Etter, the California plant breeder, and named for his fellow pomologist and friend, E. J. Wickson.
 It is a cross of Newtown (Albemarle) Pippin and Esopus Spitzenburg, selected in 1944.
 Warren Manhart in his Apples for the 21st Century, argues that it is actually a cross of two offspring of these notable old apples.
-Whatever, it is a superb example of a class of apples that have superior taste and other characteristics, but have never "'made it" in the modern apple-growing universe.
-It is considered more a crab than an apple, but is very sweet, with sugar content up to 25%, which gives it the extraordinary sweet taste.
+Whatever its parentage may be, it is a superb example of a class of apples that have superior taste and other characteristics, but have never "'made it" in the modern apple-growing universe.
+It is considered more a crab than a dessert apple, but is very sweet, with sugar content up to 25%, which gives it the extraordinary sweet taste.
 The fruit will range in size from one to two inches in diameter and will bear heavily on first and second-year growth.
 The color is red and yellow and the fruit will hang in garlands on the tree.
 Wickson ripens in September.
 It is especially promising for cider.

 - Early Fall - September